 Histories of the Jewish community of sherbrooke

 There are many published studies of different aspects of the Jewish Community of Sherbrooke that have been written over the past few decades.
 The first and most complete of these was written about one family, The Echenbergs.
 Nevertheless the experience of this family living in Sherbrooke gives a rather complete historical picture, at least from the arrival of the first family member in 1880.
-An Update to this edition by Dean Echenberg will be in press in 2016.

 These stories are accessible by clicking links below: